 Search the PDAS site

-Plymouth & District Archaeological Society (PDAS) consists mainly of amateur members with an enthusiastic interest in a wide range of archaeological disciplines.
+Plymouth Archaeology Society (PAS) consists mainly of amateur members with an enthusiastic interest in a wide range of archaeological disciplines.
 We wish to share our enthusiasm for archaeology in general and provide better knowledge and support for the abundant local sites in our area.

 Visitors are invited to attend any of our regular meetings (coach trips require pre-